No-Rin: Characters

 President of Hexa Techs Corporation and the biological father of Kei Kamatori who he bests in a produce selling contest in episode 10.
 He and Kei had a falling out due to him continuously using chemicals in his farming methods that his wife was terribly sensitive to which contributed to her early death.
 He is a sharp businessman who Kei claims always has his eye on the bottom line.
 Unlike his son, he believes that using modern technology in farming produces better results than organically grown goods.

 Media

-Light Novel
+Light novel

-No-Rin began as a light novel series written by Shirow Shiratori and illustrated by Kippu.
+The No-Rin light novel series is written by Shirow Shiratori and illustrated by Kippu, and published by SB Creative under their GA Bunko imprint.
+Thirteenth volumes were released from August 15, 2011 to October 15, 2016.
+After a decade long hiatus, a fourteenth and final volume is scheduled to be released on June 13, 2026.